-The 15 Cook Islands, formed by volcanic activity, are scattered across the south Pacific Ocean.
+The 15 Cook Islands were formed by volcanic activity and are scattered across the south Pacific Ocean.
 These unspoilt Polynesian tropical gems have the combined population of around 20,000, comprised of unique and friendly people.
 Most Cook Islanders live on the capital island of Rarotonga, which is also where most of the 70,000-odd annual visitors stop off, arriving at the island's international airport.

 The commercial centre of the islands is the friendly, bustling town of Avarua on Rarotonga, which has banks, shops, and tourist facilities as well as a busy port and yacht basin.
 The outer islands are becoming increasingly popular for excursions, remaining largely unspoilt by tourism.

 The Cook Islanders have their own language and government, and enjoy a vigorous and diverse culture with significant differences between each island.
-Even if you go no further than Rarotonga, though, you will be ensured of a dream 'South Seas' holiday experience on the pristine beaches, snorkelling the reef, or exploring the island by bus, motor scooter, bicycle, or jeep.
+Even if visitors go no further than Rarotonga, they will be ensured of a dream 'South Seas' holiday experience on the pristine beaches.

 Become our Cook Islands Travel Expert